rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Exactly one place `.readData` and exactly one place where `.writeData`.
 ✅ Stop using device proxy i.e. guard `.readData`/`.writeData`
 ✅ Complete code modifying `brush` on key events.
-✅ Better support for multiline history.
+✅ Better support for multiline history: left/right/backspace